PeterScott/pubsubcore/README.md

     // Requests to the channel "/command/list" return username lists. pubsub.add_handler('/command/list', function(client, msg) {
-        var usernames = pubsub.users_in_room(msg.room);
+        var usernames = pubsub.users_in_room(msg.data.room);
-        console.log("Users in " + msg.room + ":", sys.inspect(usernames));
+        console.log("Users in " + msg.data.room + ":", sys.inspect(usernames));
         client.send({users: usernames, room: '/command/list'});
     });

 When a message comes in to that channel, the handler function is given two arguments: a [Socket.IO](http://socket.io/) client object with an extra `username` property added, and the message in JSON format.
+The message looks like this:

+    {channel: "/command/list", data: {room: "chat room name"}}

-The message has a `room` property specified by the client, telling what chat room it wants a user list for.
+The data property contains the message from the client, telling what chat room it wants a user list for.
 The `pubsub.users_in_room(room)` function returns an array of all the usernames of the users in the specified room, in no particular order.
 The `client.send(msg)` function sends a JSON message to the specified client.
-Very simple.

 The other channel handler uses a regular expression to specify what channels it listens on.
 In fact, it will listen on all channels that have not been matched by a previous handler: